-USS Constitution entered Dry Dock 1 on June 16, 1927, for the most significant re-build and restoration up to that point in her long career.
+USS Constitution entered Dry Dock 1 on June 16, 1927, for the most significant re-build and restoration up to that point in its long career.

 From their Building 22 office, Lord and the draughtsmen re-drew Constitution to a level of detail never seen before.
 By the time the 1927-1931 restoration was completed, over 300 separate plans had been meticulously hand-drawn.
 Most of the plans were utilitarian in their execution, such as the sails, while others were of “Old Ironsides” souvenirs which were sold to raise much needed restoration funds.
 Still other plans documented the ship and were near fine art renderings, like the drawing of the 1906 restoration “dragon” billethead.

 In 1974, the Charlestown (or Boston) Navy Yard closed after 174 years of service to the United States Navy.
 Even before the closure, discussions had been underway for the National Park Service to step in as the new steward for approximately thirty acres of the 150-acre Navy Yard site.
 As early as 1973, Building 22 had been identified as the best location for the newly incorporated USS Constitution Museum.
-In January, 1975, the Museum entered into an agreement with the National Park Service and the Navy to occupy the building and convert it into a permanent museum facility.
-[Charlestown Navy Yard Historic Resource Study, Stephen P. Carlson, Volume 2, 461.]
+In January, 1975, the Museum entered into an agreement with the National Park Service and the Navy to occupy the building and convert it into a museum facility.2

-The “Field Dimensions” plan (below) is one of Ballou’s first renderings of Building 22.
-This roughly detailed plan gives us, today, a sense of what the building looked like, inside, in 1975.
+The “Field Dimensions” plan is one of Ballou’s first renderings of Building 22.
+This roughly detailed plan gives us, today, a sense of what the building looked like inside in 1975.
 All three sets of front doors were operational, including the one that led to Lt.
-Lord’s office in 1927 (this door is today an emergency exit from the southeast corner of the Museum).
+Lord’s office in 1927 (today this door is an emergency exit).
 A staircase that led to the upper floors is the approximate location of the elevator.
-A set of loading dock doors, noted as “bricked up”, were opened and enlarged to become the entrance portal to the 1994 glass corridor connecting Buildings 22 and 28.
+A set of loading dock doors, noted as “bricked up,” were opened and enlarged to become the entrance portal to the 1994 glass corridor connecting Buildings 22 and 28.

 Even as late as 1975, remnants of the “engine house’s” original purpose were still evident in the building.
-Ballou noted the location and archaeological evidence of the “two great wells” in the basement (see plan below).
+Ballou noted the location and archaeological evidence of the “two great wells” in the basement.

 The history of Building 22, Dry Dock 1’s “engine house” didn’t stop when the Museum began the renovations in 1975.
-Part II of “An Engine House Becomes a Museum” will showcase the USS Constitution Museum’s history in this iconic building of the Charlestown Navy Yard.
+Part II of “An Engine House Becomes a Museum” showcases the USS Constitution Museum’s history in this iconic building of the Charlestown Navy Yard.